Apply for the Bachelor of Science with Honours (BSc(Hons)) through the Dunedin campus in 2022Apply Now

 A genetics postgraduate qualification from the University of Otago boosts your career prospects with up-to-date genetics expertise and hands-on research experience.
 As well as studying in one (or more) of our world class contributing departments, you may also work with one of the University’s external research partners.

 You can read all about genetics postgraduate qualifications below.
-If you are from outside the University of Otago, email the Programme Director Caroline Beck to discuss the suitability of your academic background.
-All Genetics postgraduate projects and proposed supervisory arrangements must be checked and approved by the Programme Director (for PhD applications) or Deputy Director (for MSc applications).
+If you are from outside the University of Otago, email the Programme Director Megan Wilson to discuss the suitability of your academic background.
+All Genetics postgraduate projects and proposed supervisory arrangements must be checked and approved by the Programme Director or Deputy Director.

 Doctor of Philosophy (PhD) Genetics